Planned Diffusion: Experimental Evaluation

-\textbf{Scaling.} The right panel of \Cref{fig:latency-vs-quality} shows how the latency-quality tradeoff evolves with training epochs for the four training configurations we examine.
 Autoregressive training shows no benefit from additional training compute: the length-controlled win rate remains flat at 50.0\% across 2, 4, 8, and 16 epochs.
 Both variants of planned diffusion benefit moderately from additional training compute.
-Planned diffusion improves from 40.2\% (2 epochs) to 43.7\% (16 epochs), a gain of 3.5 percentage points, while planned diffusion with dense attention improves from 44.9\% (2 epochs) to 49.2\% (16 epochs), a gain of 4.3 percentage points.
+Planned diffusion improves from 44.9\% (2 epochs) to 49.2\% (16 epochs), a gain of 4.3 percentage points, while planned diffusion with sparse attention improves from 40.2\% (2 epochs) to 43.7\% (16 epochs), a gain of 3.5 percentage points.
 Diffusion benefits significantly from additional training compute, rising from 41.1\% (2 epochs) to 52.6\% (16 epochs), a gain of 11.5 percentage points that ultimately surpasses the autoregressive baseline.

 \textbf{Takeaway.} Planned diffusion sets a new latency–quality Pareto frontier and continuously improves with more training, while the autoregressive baseline plateaus.